kbenoit/coursepack-bookdown/readme.md

 (2) automatically produce a book-form website, a pdf printable, and an ebook from one and the same source file in Plain Text Markdown.

-# How To
+# How it works

 The prototype of this in-house authoring and publishing process that is before you implements the course pack for the Department of Methodology's MY451 course "Introduction to Quantitative Analysis".
 The published course pack can be seen on <https://kbenoit.github.io/coursepack-bookdown/>.

-The manuscript for that course pack is stored online at <https://github.com/kbenoit/coursepack-bookdown>.
-To make changes to that manuscript you need Git installed on your computer.
-One way to do that is to download GitHub Desktop [here](https://desktop.github.com/) and install it.
+The project folder for that course pack containing the chapter manuscripts is stored online at <https://github.com/kbenoit/coursepack-bookdown>.
+To contribute to that manuscript you simply download the project folder, make your changes, and upload the project folder again.

+The downloading and uploading of the project folder requires a software called Git.
+Git affords the effective management of project folders and files by way of version control.
+One way to set up Git on your computer is to download GitHub Desktop [here](https://desktop.github.com/) and install it.
 Depending on your operating system you may have to restart your computer after installation.

+No other software or application is needed to author books using this process.
+All of the compiling and publishing is done automatically and online.

 # Download project folder from online repository
 In order to make changes to the manuscript of the MY451 course pack you need to download the project folder that contains the manuscript files.
 To download a project folder is also called "to clone a repository".
 In order to do just that follow these steps: